 5. Fight the burden of humiliation.

 Bad coaches do things that can humiliate their players.
-They may not know it at the moment because they are mad, nevertheless, they still humiliate their players.
-Humiliation can bring a player down.
+They may not know it at the moment because they are mad.
+Nevertheless, they still humiliate their players and humiliation can bring a player down.
 His self-confidence can go so low to a point that he does not want to play at all.
-A player should act maturely in order to fight this kind of situation.
+A player should act maturely to fight this kind of situation.

 6. Talk if you think you need to.

 If you think you have something to say, say it.
 Let your coach know how you feel towards his approach.
 If you think that your coach acts too much and is already below the belt, you should inform him.
 It should be a great awakening for him that he does not know how to deal with his players.
 Let him realize that he is a bad coach.
-If nobody does, he will never change because nobody reacts.
-In addition, if you think that he is making a wrong play, make valuable suggestions.
+If nobody does, he will never change because no one reacts.
+Also, if you think that he is making a wrong play, make valuable suggestions.

 7. Respond politely.

 When you try to talk with your coach, be polite.
 Maintain a low and soft tone of voice.
 You cannot respond intensely while your coach is at the height of his emotions.
 Do not fight fire with fire.
 It will just grow bigger.
 Whatever happens: Always keep it professional from your ends!